Code-Institute-Submissions/botanical-puzzle/README.md

 Wireframes for mobile, iPad and Desktop can be seen [HERE](https://xd.adobe.com/view/5c23c360-4653-4a02-8cd0-d7dbf0153f9e-0970/).

 ### Features (& Rationale)
+Across the project, the colours are white and green with hand drawn illustrations of wild plants.
+This design is consistent.
+These choices have been made to promote a 'natural' 'countryside' experience of the game, in line with the theme of the game.
+The background picture of the home screen represents the plant map shown in the game.

 ## Home Page
 * pulsing 'play' button
 * 'about' button to encourage user to explore more on the topic